Low-Tech Sustainability Hacks

 6. Seal Drafts Around Your Home

 Drafty windows and doors are like leaving a hole in your wallet.
 A roll of weatherstripping or some caulk can keep your home warmer in winter and cooler in summer, reducing the need for heating and air conditioning.
-The U.S. Department of Energy estimates you can save up to 20% on heating and cooling costs with proper insulation and sealing.
+The U.S. Department of Energy says you can save up to 20% on heating and cooling costs with proper insulation and sealing.

-7. Grow Your Own Herbs and Veggies
+7. Cut Meat, Grow Your Own Herbs and Veggies

 You don’t need a huge backyard to grow your own food.
 A few pots on a windowsill or balcony can do the trick.
 Start with low-maintenance herbs like basil, mint, or parsley.
 You’ll reduce your grocery bill and cut down on the carbon footprint associated with transporting food to your supermarket.